-1 AFTER the death of Aḏam and of Ḥawwah, Shĕth severed his children, and his children’s children, from Qayin’s children.
-Qayin and his seed went down and dwelt westward, below the place where he had killed his brother Heḇel.
+1 After the death of Aḏam and of Ḥawwah, Shĕth separated his children, and his children’s children, from Qayin’s children.
+Qayin and his seed went down and lived to the west, below the place where he had killed his brother Heḇel.

-2 But Shĕth and his children, dwelt northwards upon the mountain of the Cave of Treasures, in order to be near to their father Aḏam.
+2 But Shĕth and his children, lived to the north on the mountain of the Cave of Treasures, in order to be near to their father Aḏam.

-3 And Shĕth the elder, tall and good, with a fine soul, and of a strong mind, stood at the head of his people; and tended them in innocence, penitence, and meekness, and did not allow one of them to go down to Qayin’s children.
+3 And Shĕth the oldest, tall and good, with a worthy soul, and of a strong mind, stood at the head of his people; and tended to them in innocence, patience, and meekness, and did not allow even one of them to go down to Qayin’s children.

-4 But because of their own purity, they were named “Children of Elohim,” and they were with Elohim, instead of the hosts of messengers who fell; for they continued in praises to Elohim, and in singing psalms unto Him, in their cave–the Cave of Treasures.
+4 And because of their purity, they were named “Children of Elohim,” and they were with Elohim instead of the hosts of messengers who fell, for they continued in praises to Elohim and in singing songs to Him in their cave, the Cave of Treasures.

-5 Then Shĕth stood before the body of his father Aḏam, and of his mother Ḥawwah, and prayed night and day, and asked for mercy towards himself and his children; and that when he had some difficult dealing with a child, He would give him counsel.
+5 Then Shĕth stood before the bodies of his father Aḏam and of his mother Ḥawwah, and he prayed night and day and asked for mercy for himself and his children, and that when he had some difficulty dealing with a child, Elohim would give him counsel.

-6 But Shĕth and his children did not like earthly work, but gave themselves to shamayimly things; for they had no other thought than praises, doxologies, and psalms unto Elohim.
+6 But Shĕth and his children did not like mundane work, but set themselves to do things of the shamayim, because they had no other thought other than praises, worship, and psalms to Elohim.

 7 Therefore did they at all times hear the voices of messengers, praising and glorifying Elohim; from within the garden, or when they were sent by Elohim on an errand, or when they were going up to the shamayim.

-9 Now one spiritual cubit answers to three cubits of man, altogether forty-five cubits.
+9 One spiritual cubit is equal to three cubits of man, altogether forty-five cubits.

-10 Shĕth and his children dwelt on the mountain below the garden; they sowed not, neither did they reap; they wrought no food for the body. not even wheat; but only offerings.
-They ate of the fruit and of trees well flavoured that grew on the mountain where they dwelt.
+10 Shĕth and his children lived on the mountain below the garden.
+They did not sow nor reap.
+They made no food for the body, not even wheat, but only enough for offerings.
+They ate the flavorful fruit of trees that grew on the mountain where they lived.

-11 Then Shĕth often fasted every forty days, as did also his eldest children.
-For the family of Shĕth smelled the smell of the trees in the garden, when the wind blew that way.
+11 Shĕth often fasted for forty days, as did also his oldest children.
+The family of Shĕth smelled the smell of the trees in the garden when the wind blew that way.

-12 They were happy, innocent, without sudden fear, there was no jealousy, no evil action, no hatred among them.
-There was no animal passion; from no mouth among them went forth either foul words or curse; neither evil counsel nor fraud.
-For the men of that time never swore, but under hard circumstances, when men must swear, they swore by the blood of Heḇel the just.
+12 They were happy, innocent, without sudden fear, there was no jealousy, no evil action, nor hatred among them.
+There was no animal passion.
+No one among them spoke either foul words or curse.
+There was neither evil intention nor fraud.
+The men of that time never swore, but when under hard circumstances, when men must swear, they swore by the blood of Heḇel the just.

-13 But they constrained their children and their women every day in the cave to fast and pray, and to worship the most High Elohim.
-They blessed themselves n the body of their father Aḏam, and anointed themselves with it.
+13 But every day they compelled their children and their women to fast and pray, and to worship the Most High Elohim, in the cave.
+They baraḵ themselves by being near the body of their father Aḏam, and anointed themselves.

 14 And they did so until the end of Shĕth drew near.